 Read Aloud Day at Ross-Woodward: Classical Studies Magnet School

-All are invited to participate—books are provided and light refreshments will be served.
+Consider participating this year - date TBA during the fall 2019 - All are invited to participate—books are provided and light refreshments will be served.
 Ross-Woodward is easily accessible from Rt.
 80, I-95 (exit 51) or I-91.
 Carpooling along the shoreline can be arranged!
 The children look forward to our visits and this is a wonderful chance to promote literacy and model good reading habits.

-Raise the Roof Your Shoreline Habitat Connection
+Raise the Roof Your Shoreline Habitat for Humanity Connection

 Work on the 14th house with Raise the Roof/Habitat continued with our team of enthusiastic volunteer builders.
 The photos below show the house before work began (left) to its present state. (right).